$700,000 FCLF financing

 To learn more about the Evans Center, visit www.evanscenter.org

-To learn more about Brevard Neighborhood Development Coalition, visit www.bndcserve.org
+To learn more about Neighbor Up Brevard (formerly Brevard Neighborhood Development Coalition), visit www.neighborupbrevard.org

 Pictured above, Architectural rendering of Evans Center upon completion.
 Below, groundbreaking for the Evans Center took place in December 2017.